diegargon/trackerm/README.md

 ## WARNING

 There are no security mechanisms in any line of code yet, use on your own risk.
-The code is totatally insecure.
+The code is totally insecure.
 If you expose this code to internet you have a very high security problem. why? want this app "now" and have too much time but in few days,the solution was quick code without stopping and without pay attention to security  details.